Rmaabari/Quick-Ceph-Container/README.md

 Ansible playbook to quickly deploy a containerized Ceph cluster with S3 function

 ###
-when running this playbook make sure to modify the group_vars/all.yml file to match your variables.
+When running this playbook make sure to modify the group_vars/all.yml file to match your variables.